ShootMe/BabaIsYouEditor/README.md

   - ...\Baba Is You\Data\Worlds\baba

 ## Change Log
+  - 1.3.7
+    - Changes
+	  - Added some logic to try and detect if modded tile are enabled

   - 1.3.6
     - Fixes
 	  - Added some logic to remove duplicate palettes that are named the same